alessiorubicini/alessiorubicini.github.io/journey.md

 ### new social media campaign for Too Good To Go
 <div class="post-meta">
-	Social Media Management • University • February 2023
+	Social Media Management • February 2023
 </div>
 <center>
 	<img class="journey-img" src="/assets/img/projects/toogoodtogo.png" >
 </center>
-As part of the Social Media Management exam project, some of my colleagues and I created a new social media campaign for the Too Good To Go service.
+As part of the Social Media Management university exam project, some of my colleagues and I created a new social media campaign for the Too Good To Go service.
 In particular, we both valued existing features, such as donations to charities like *Croce Rossa Italiana*, and introduced new tools such as a chatbot called *Goody* integrated in the Too Good Too Go mobile app and a green tick called *Checky* to indicate the absence or presence of allergens.
 For more details, [check here](https://drive.google.com/file/d/1prKsP5iJqQY0jD8X5gj3aYdAA7McYly4/view?usp=sharing).

 ### research about mobile forensics on iOS & Android
 <div class="post-meta">
-	Internet, Networks & Security • University • January 2023
+	Internet, Networks & Security • January 2023
 </div>
 <center>
 	<img class="journey-img" src="/assets/img/projects/mobile-forensics.png" >
 </center>
-As part of my Internet, Networks and Security exam, I did a little research on forensic analysis of iOS and Android mobile devices.
+As part of my Internet, Networks and Security university exam, I did a little research on forensic analysis of iOS and Android mobile devices.
 In particular, I had the opportunity to study the internal organization of the two systems and explore, using some official and unofficial tools, the extraction of various types of data from the devices.

 ### various Swift packages
 <div class="post-meta">